-In business since 1999, foreclosurelistings.com has been providing foreclosure listings of foreclosures for sale in Illinois and nationwide.
-Our data will also include Illinois bank owned homes and REO properties.
+Illinois foreclosure listings of foreclosures for sale and nationwide.
+Our foreclosure data includes Illinois bank owned homes and REO properties.
 All our foreclosure listings are screened for accuracy by our team of professionals on a daily basis.
-All of our Illinois foreclosure homes for sale will also include the contact information, number of beds and baths, sqft and price.
+All of our Illinois foreclosure homes for sale will also include the contact information, number of beds and baths, SQFT and price.

 Latest Foreclosures in Illinois

 Illinois top locations

 Search through the best foreclosures listings in Illinois that we offer!

 Choose a city from the list below and find your dream home today!

 - Chicago Resources

 - Chicago, Illinois has always been known as being an industrialized center of the United States.
 It is considered as ...